Take an Unlimited Number Courses at the Osher Campus

-Take Liberal Arts Courses on the RIT Campus
+Take Liberal Arts Courses on the RIT Main Campus

 Full members can sit in on (audit) RIT College of Liberal Arts courses for free (but you do not earn college credits).
 Offerings include anthropology, fine arts, languages, history, literature, philosophy, psychology, women & gender studies, writing, and more.
-Check the RIT online course catalog for available Liberal Arts courses, and then talk to an Osher staff member to get registered.
+Search the RIT online course catalog for available Liberal Arts courses (download the search instructions/registration form), and then submit your form to an Osher staff member to get registered.
 Do not register yourself through the RIT website or you will get charged tuition.